-IDEA Service Dogs believes that a disabled person and their service dog have a higher success rate when the dog is raised and trained in the home of the student.
+IDEA Service Dogs believes that a person with a disability and their service dog have a higher success rate when the dog is raised and trained in the home of the student.
 The dog is both an assistant to the student and part of the family.
 Consistency among family members plus the support of the entire family is a great advantage.

 Once the puppy is placed in the home, the student and puppy, and perhaps a co-handler, progress through the IDEA program as a team under the guidance of experienced trainers.

-Our students must have good computer and technology skills as we utilize many modern training tools including video and internet resources.
+Our students must have good technology skills as we utilize many modern training tools including video and internet resources.

-Another family member or friend may act as a co-handler/trainer for the team if desired.
+A family member or friend is encouraged to act as a co-handler/trainer for the team.
 One co-trainer maximum is permitted per student.

 The team must be able to provide their own transportation to classes and field trips.
 Occasional field trips may require small entrance fees, such as to theaters, museums and other public locations.